-What is Theta token?
+What is the Theta token?
 It is an intriguing cryptocurrency project focusing on the ever-growing online streaming niche.
 There are several streaming pioneers behind the project including strong partnerships with the likes of Samsung.
 This is a Theta beginner’s guide.
 We’ll have the Theta token explained for you by going through the project features, history, and technology.

 Theta token explained